Esri/jsapi-resources/README.md

 jsapi-resources
 ===============
-A collection of resources for developers using the [ArcGIS API for JavaScript](https://js.arcgis.com).
+A collection of resources for developers using the [ArcGIS Maps SDK for JavaScript](https://js.arcgis.com).

-### ArcGIS API for JavaScript 4.x
+### ArcGIS Maps SDK for JavaScript 4.x

 #### ES modules (ESM)
 * [ESM samples - Create local builds with frameworks and module bundlers](./esm-samples/)